JaviBravoPerucho/Project-CloudAndBigData/README.md

 ### Exercise 2: Figure out ranking of best scorers in the league from the resulting table with a simple formula.
 With the resulting table of the previous exercise, I can compute a formula for each player's stats and put them in order to rank them.
 The formula that I came up with is the following: field goals made * field goal percentage + field goals attempted.
 It takes into account consistency and efficiency but also volume of contribution with the field goals attempted.
 In the end, the
 3 best scorers which showed were Lebron James, Kobe Bryant and Dirk Nowitzki.
-This ranking seems valid as the NBA official site ranks them in the same order within the 6 all-time scoring leaders of the league, and the other 3 played before 1996, so data about their careers is missing.
+This ranking seems valid as the NBA official site[^2] ranks them in the same order within the 6 all-time scoring leaders of the league, and the other 3 played before 1996, so data about their careers is missing.

 ### Exercise 3: Repeat the process but taking into account 3-pointers exclusively, to figure out the best 3-point shooters.